nasa/Common-Metadata-Repository/search-app/api_docs.md

 Content-Type: application/json;charset=ISO-8859-1

 {
-  "originator-id" : "mock-admin",
+  "originator_id" : "mock-admin",
-  "tag-key": "org.ceos.wgiss.cwic.quality",
+  "tag_key": "org.ceos.wgiss.cwic.quality",
   "description" : "This is a sample tag for indicating some data is high quality."
 }
 ```

 #### <a name="updating-a-tag"></a> Updating a Tag

-Tags are updated by sending a PUT request with the JSON representation of a tag to `%CMR-ENDPOINT%/tags/<tag-key>` where `tag-key` is the tag-key is the tag-key of the tag.
-The same rules apply when updating a tag as when creating it but in addition tag-key and originator id cannot be modified.
+Tags are updated by sending a PUT request with the JSON representation of a tag to `%CMR-ENDPOINT%/tags/<tag-key>` where `tag-key` is the tag key of the tag.
+The same rules apply when updating a tag as when creating it but in addition tag key and originator id cannot be modified.
 The response will contain the concept id along with the tag revision id.

 ```
 curl -XPUT -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/tags/org.ceos.wgiss.cwic.quality -d \
 '{
-  "tag-key": "org.ceos.wgiss.cwic.quality",
+  "tag_key": "org.ceos.wgiss.cwic.quality",
   "description": "This is a sample tag for indicating some data is high quality."
  }'